brouberol/mashdown/README.md

 ## Usage

 ```
-usage: mashdown [-h] [-t TRACKLIST] [-f AUDIOFORMAT] [-o OUTPUT_DIR] [-q]
+usage: mashdown [-h] -m MASHUP [-f AUDIOFORMAT] [-o OUTPUT_DIR] [-q]
                [--artist ARTIST] [--album ALBUM]
-               video

 Splits a Youtube mashup video into a list of tagged audio tracks

-positional arguments:
-  video                 The path, relative or absolute, to the video file

 optional arguments:
   -h, --help            show this help message and exit
-  -t TRACKLIST, --tracklist TRACKLIST
+  -m MASHUP, --mashup MASHUP
-                        The location of the tracklist.
-It can either be a
+                        The path to the video file.
+It can either be a Youtube
-                        Youtube URL or a local path.
-In the case of a Youtube
+                        link or a local path, absolute or relative.
-                        URL, the tracklist will be extracted from the video
-                        description
   -f AUDIOFORMAT, --audioformat AUDIOFORMAT
                         The export audio format.
 Examples: 'mp3', 'ogg',
                         'mp4', 'flac', ...